qwang66/j-webp/README.md

 ## Compiling the Java library

-- Run `./gradlew build -x test` in the root of the project
+- Run `mvn install` in the root of the project
-- The compiled Java library can be found under the `build` directory
+- The compiled Java library can be found under the `target`directory